 Online Bachelor of Arts in Psychology – Forensic Psychology

-Study forensic psychology with this Bachelor of Arts in psychology with an emphasis in forensic psychology.
+Study forensic psychology with this Bachelor of Arts in psychology with a concentration in forensic psychology.
 In this online degree, explore how psychology interacts with the law, and learn about abnormal behavior and the function of psychology in correctional systems and legal structures.

 Next start date: 01/09/2023